Inverse design of 3d molecular structures with conditional generative neural networks: Results

 \subsection{Discovery of low-energy conformations}

-Sampling molecules using conditions that are missing in the training data is a prerequisite for targeted exploration of chemical space.
-A generative model needs to fill sparsely sampled regions of the space, effectively enhancing the available data by sampling novel structures with properties of interest.
+The ability to sample molecules that exhibit property values which are missing in the training data is a prerequisite for the targeted exploration of chemical space.
+A generative model needs to fill the sparsely sampled regions of the space, effectively enhancing the available data with novel structures that show property values of interest.
 We study this by training {\cgschnet} on a randomly sampled set of 55k QM9 molecules and query our model to sample low-energy $C_7O_2H_{10}$ isomers -- the most common composition in QM9.
 We exclude these isomers from the training data, i.e. our model has to generalize beyond the seen compositions.
 The identification of low-energy conformations is desirable in many practical applications, since they tend to be more stable.
+However, the energy of molecules is largely determined by their size and composition.
+Since we are mainly interested in the energy contribution of the spatial arrangement sampled by the model, we require a normalized energy value.
 To this end, we define the \textit{relative atomic energy}, which indicates whether the internal energy per atom is relatively high or low compared to other molecules of the same composition in the data set (see Supplementary Methods~\ref{supplement:relative_atomic_energy} for details).
 Negative values indicate comparatively low energy, and thus higher stability than the average structure of this composition.
+Note that a similarly normalized energy has been defined by \citet{zubatyuk2019accurate} for their neural network potential.
+Using the relative atomic energy allows {\cgschnet} to learn the influence of the spatial arrangement of atoms on the energy and transfer this knowledge to the unseen target composition.
 Examples of generated $C_7O_2H_{10}$ isomers with low, intermediate, and high relative atomic energy are shown in Fig.~\ref{fig:4_isomers}a.
 We observe that conformations with highly strained, small rings exhibit increased relative atomic energy values.